rYoussefAli/Quad/README.md

-# tbd
+# Quad+
-An application for managing the residential life of the students at the African Leadership Academy.
+An application for managing the residential life of the African Leadership Academy students on the Quad premises.